StateMachineJunkie/AMCAPI/README.md

 I do not validate the value passed into `setVendorAuthKey` and you can call this method as often as you wish to change its value.
 Passing in a zero length string yields undefined behavior because I haven't tested it.
 I simply assume you know what you are doing.
 This may have been a mistake.
 Time will tell.

 ### Fetching Movie Information
 I've distilled AMC's JSON definitions for movie information down into two main `Codable` model structures.
 These are `MoviesModel` and `MovieModel`. `MoviesModel` is a JSON container for one or more `MovieModel` elements. `MovieModel` is a JSON object that contains all of the properties you might expect when thinking about movie information, including multiple links and URLs to trailer and poster media.
-For complete details regarding these models, look at the code or visit the [Movies](http://developers.amctheatres.com/Movies) page on AMC's porral.
+For complete details regarding these models, look at the code or visit the [Movies](http://developers.amctheatres.com/Movies) page on AMC's portal.

 #### Fetching Active Movies
 ```swift